-Board: The Governance Committee will annually review management's adherence and progress

-Management: The Director & CEO and the Deputy Directors will ensure that the Governance

-Committee has all the relevant information for determining adherence.
+- Board: The Governance Committee will annually review management's adherence and progress on the delivery of the Policy. - Management: The Director & CEO and the Deputy Directors will ensure that the Governance Committee has all the relevant information for determining adherence.